ioos/Cloud-Sandbox/README.md

 ./FVCOM_COMPILE.sh
 ```

-### Optional: After setting everything up, you can change the instance type to something smaller:
+### Optional: After setting everything up, you can change the instance type to something smaller
 Edit mysettings.tfvars and change the following:

 Example: `instance_type = "t3.micro"`